 The Connecticut River Paddlers' Trail is a grassroots, community effort.
-Volunteers, which include individuals, civic groups, youth groups, and businesses, provide valuable help by adopting campsites along the trail and completing annual maintenance and monitoring tasks.
+Volunteers, which include individuals, civic groups, youth groups, and businesses, provide critical help by adopting campsites along the trail and completing annual maintenance and monitoring tasks.
 This allows us to keep the trail free and open for all.

-Campsite adopters help open a campsite in the spring, ideally conduct at least one check during the summer, and close the campsite in the fall.
+Campsite adopters help open a campsite in the spring and close the campsite in the fall.
 Work may involve setting access stairs, collecting sign-in box data, checking visibility of signage, ensuring structures survived spring flood, etc. Volunteers will be supervised by a specific organization who is responsible for site stewardship.